Hemicompact space

-In mathematics, in the field of topology, a topological space is said to be hemicompact if it has a sequence of compact subsets such that every compact subset of the space lies inside some compact set in the sequence.
-Clearly, this forces the union of the sequence to be the whole space, because every point is compact and hence must lie in one of the compact sets.
+In mathematics, in the field of topology, a Hausdorff topological space is said to be hemicompact if it has a sequence of compact subsets such that every compact subset of the space lies inside some compact set in the sequence.
+This forces the union of the sequence to be the whole space, because every point is compact and hence must lie in one of the compact sets.